elixir-bridge/elixir-bridge.github.io/02_Intro_to_Elixir/05-operators-and-variables.markdown

 ## Variables

 In Elixir, we'll use variables all over the place.
-Assign values to variables in elixir works differently than it does in imperative languages like Ruby or Javascript.
+Assigning values to variables in Elixir works differently than it does in imperative languages like Ruby or Javascript.
 Let's look at an example.

 ```elixir
 iex> x = 2
 iex> y = 3
 ```

-If we look at the code above.
-It looks like we have variables on the left-hand side of our expression and values on the right.
-And it appears that the values on the right are being "assigned" to the values on the left.
-However in elixir there is no assignment operator.
-The "=" is called the match operator.
+If we look at the code, it appears like we have variables on the left-hand side of our expression and values on the right.
+And thus it may seem that the values on the right are being "assigned" to the values on the left.
+However in Elixir there is no assignment operator.
+The `=` is called the match operator.
 What does this mean?

-In elixir the "=" matches the term on the right to the "pattern" on left.
-In our example, the variable will match any datatype that elixir allows, and then the value of that term is bound to the variable.
+In Elixir the `=` matches the term on the right to the "pattern" on the left.
+In our example, the variable will match any data type that Elixir allows, and then the value of that term is bound to the variable.

 ```elixir
 iex> a = 1 # 1